Compulsive talkers, as people who are overly chatty are often called, are an all too common phenomenon in the workplace.

 Is there a disorder for talking too much?
 There are a lot of reasons why a person might talk too much.
 If could be a symptom of a larger issue, such as a disorder, or it could be a problem in its own right.

 For instance, talkative people might suffer from conversational narcissism, the constant need to talk about and return the conversation to oneself.
-While most people enjoy talking about themselves to some degree, conversational narcissists can’t talk about anything or anyone besides themselves and will always find a way to meander the discussion back to her favorite topic — her.
-The classic example is the person who must always top your story with something that happened to her: “Oh, you’re feeling sick?
+While most people enjoy talking about themselves to some degree, conversational narcissists can’t talk about anything or anyone besides themselves and will always find a way to meander the discussion back to their favorite topic — themselves.
+The classic example is the person who must always top your story with something that happened to them: “Oh, you’re feeling sick?
 Well, last year I was in the hospital and almost died.”

 Others may have a short attention span.
 That may cause these talkative individuals to flit from subject to subject without recognizing that they’re annoying other people and monopolizing their precious time.
 Not only are their stories not as interesting to their audience as they are to themselves, but they never even fully finish a story before turning to a new topic.
 This behavior is often characteristics of people with attention-deficit/hyperactive disorder (ADHD).